The world's GREATEST desserts – how many British favourites made the list?

 Dulin/Shutterstock

-Cheesecake is believed to have originated in ancient Greece, where it began with cheese kneaded with flour and honey.
-Now, of course, there are many variations of the dessert around the world, from the smooth and creamy New York style to the baked-until-burnished version from Spain's Basque region.
-Japanese cheesecake is soufflé-like, while German varieties include käsekuchen – which has a shortcrust pastry base.
+Cheesecake is believed to have originated in ancient Greece, where cheese was first kneaded with flour and honey.
+Now, of course, there are many variations of the dessert around the world, from smooth and creamy New York–style cheesecake to the baked-until-burnished version from Spain's Basque region.
+Japanese cheesecake is soufflé-like, while German varieties include käsekuchen, which has a shortcrust pastry base.

 1. Ice cream, various locations